atomec-project/mean_ionization_paper/README.md

 This repository contains the supplementary information for the [paper](https://arxiv.org/abs/2203.05863) "Improved calculations of mean ionization states with an average-atom model" [INSERT REF HERE].

 The main file is the `supp_info.ipynb` file.
-This is a Jupyter notebook which contains some computational details about the methods presented in the paper, and all the code required to reproduce the results of this paper.
+This is a Jupyter notebook which contains computational details about the methods presented in the paper, and all the code required to reproduce the results of this paper.

 The notebook can be converted to a formatted `.tex` file using `python raw_to_paper.py`.